 Most recently I have been focusing on the problem of estimating the 3D structure of biological molecules such as proteins and viruses with Cryo-EM.
 However, I have also worked on vehicle localization for robotics, physically realistic models of human motion, probabilistic programming languages, Bayesian methods, MCMC and forensic ballistics.

-I am currently looking for students at all levels as well as visiting students and postdocs.
+I am currently looking for students at all levels as well as interns and postdocs.
 If interested, please feel free to contact me at the email address below.